 But it would be up to Drs.
 Gary and Ruth Namie to introduce “workplace bullying” into the vocabulary of American employment relations during the late 1990s.
 The Namies had discovered the works of Andrea Adams, Heinz Leymann, and other European writers and scholars.
 They decided that an American campaign of research and education was necessary to expose this widespread form of common mistreatment at work, and they chose to use the term bullying because they believed it would resonate with the public.

 Thus was borne the Campaign Against Workplace Bullying.
 The Namies’ work coincided with the emergence of the World Wide Web as a medium for sharing and exchanging information, and so they began the Campaign by launching their “Bullybusters” website in January 1998.
 Their first book, Bullyproof Yourself at Work!
 Personal Strategies to Stop the Hurt From Harassment, would be published in 1999.
+(Of course, the Namies’ work would soon bloom into their signature Workplace Bullying Institute (link here), which continues to share vital information, research, and services.)

 The media began to take note as well.
 Leading newspapers such as the Washington Post, Boston Globe, Chicago Tribune, and USA Today ran feature articles about workplace bullying.
 Almost all of the coverage was exceedingly positive and encouraging, as it was clear that the topic resonated with the journalists assigned to report on it.